 If you have a shared or public computer you might want to allow users to use only specified programs.
 Today we take a look at a setting in Local Group Policy that allows you to set only specified programs to run.

-Note: This process uses Local Group Policy Editor which is not available in Home versions of Windows 7.
+Note: This process uses Local Group Policy Editor which is not available in Home versions of Windows 7 or 8.

 First click on Start and enter gpedit.msc into the search box and hit Enter.